Introduction

 Sign-up for a product: 200

-It would help if you found the right balance of efficiency and effectiveness to optimize business workflows successfully.
+It is necessary to strike the right balance between efficiency and effectiveness to optimize business workflows.

 How are efficiency and effectiveness related to each other?

-The efficiency and effectiveness of a business are closely related to each other.
+The efficiency and effectiveness of a business are closely related:

 Here is how:

-• An efficient business process suggests a business is doing things right.
+- An efficient business process suggests a business is doing things right.
 It means a business is not wasting its resources, time, and money.
 This leads to optimized business processes with fewer steps.
-This saves time for resources that can be used to do high-quality work to make business operations effective.
+This saves time, allowing resources to focus on high-quality work that makes business operations more effective.

-• An effective business process suggests a business is doing the right things.
+- An effective business process suggests a business is doing the right things.
 It means business efforts are not wasted on the wrong things and are focused and aligned with the company’s objective.
-This results in saved time and effort because a business does not have to rework, eventually improving the efficiency of the team.
+This saves time and effort because a business does not have to rework, thereby improving the team’s efficiency.

 Efficiency ensures that resources are working efficiently, while effectiveness ensures that resources are working on the right things.
-Thus, it would be best if you had both efficiency and effectiveness for optimized business processes.
+Thus, it would be best to have both efficiency and effectiveness to optimize business processes.

 Importance of effectiveness and efficiency in business